 Look for white crusty mineral deposits on pipes which could indicate a slow leak.
 Also, look for wet spots on the ground around the pool, pool equipment, and between the equipment and the pool.

 Check the pool autofill (automatic pool water leveler) for proper operation.
 Pool water evaporation is normal; however, an abnormal drop in water level may indicate a leak.
-An autofill can mask a leak as it will automatically replace water lost and thereby prevent a visible drop in pool level.
+An autofill can mask a leak as it will automatically replace water lost and thereby prevent a visible drop in the pool level.

 You can also do the bucket test.
 Just follow the simple instructions below or watch this instructional video provided by the City of Scottsdale.

-- Disable (turn off) the autofill (if present).
+- Disable (turn off) the autofill (if present)

 - Place a bucket or container on a pool step without submerging it.

 - Use a large rock or brick to weigh down the container.